 Neil Peart Net Worth

-Neil Peart Net Worth: Neil Peart was a Canadian musician and author who had a net worth of $42 million at the time of his death.
-Today, he is remembered primarily for his contributions to the rock band Rush.
+Neil Peart was a Canadian musician and author who had a net worth of $40 million at the time of his death.
+Neil Peart is remembered primarily for his contributions to the rock band Rush.
 After joining the band in the mid-70s, Neil acted as its drummer and primary lyricist for many decades.
 He was eventually inducted into the "Modern Drummer Readers Poll Hall of Fame in 1983."
 Celebrated for his technical abilities and his incredible live performances, Neil Peart was considered one of the best drummers of his generation.